threatcon/vba-in-vscode/README.md

 Here are the extensions I use that make it easier to work with VBA files in VS Code.
 I have included any settings needed to make the extension work for VBA files.

-### Functional - Provides basic things such as syntax highlighting, formatting, and other things to not make VS Code just a text editor
+### Functional - Provides basic things such as syntax highlighting, formatting, and other things to make VS Code more than just a text editor

 - [VBS](#vbs)
 - [VBA Formatter](#vba-formatter)